WV23: Excavation and contents

 Many fragments of the sarcophagus box were encountered, but none of the lid; the lid was instead found intact, lying upside down against the east wall.
 Made of red granite, it has a vaulted shape with flat sides; the decoration is incised and infilled with green pigment.
 The top of the lid features two pairs of wedjat-eyes flanking a central column of text.
 The lid was found in the expected orientation, with the head end aligned to the north.
 However, the fragments of the sarcophagus found on the floor indicate that the box was oriented in the opposite direction, with the head to the south.
 The cartouches on the lid are entirely intact and the lid has no significant damage, suggesting that it was not toppled from atop the box.
 Schaden suggests that the lid may never have been put in place, and was instead left resting against the wall.

 One section of alabaster teeth for a couch or bed, presumably Taweret-shaped, were found, indicating that Ay was interred with at least one funerary couch.
 Other finds included a piece of a coffin, part of a coffin-shaped lid, and the hand of a statuette, all of wood; more parts of a human skeleton were also encountered, along with an inscribed meat jar fragment.

 The final chamber contained more fragments of the sarcophagus, further human bones, and the missing part of the meat jar inscription.
 The meat jar records that it contained "pressed meat for The Bull which was made [or prepared] as cargo for the nšmt-boat" and once formed part of the provisions for Ay's burial.

-It appears that Ay's burial was a relatively modest affair, as no trace was found of the canopic box or its shrine, nor were any trace of faience or stone ushabti; also absent was any sign of the gilded burial shrines that presumably surrounded the sarcophagus.
-Schaden suggests that they may have been entirely taken, or never placed in the tomb.
-The sarcophagus lid may never have been placed on the box, and it may simply have been covered with a pall to which the gilded copper rosettes were attached, as found in the tomb of Tutankhamun.